ALMOST 2,500 DOG ATTACKS ON POSTAL WORKERS IN THE LAST YEAR

 |POSTCODE AREA||2018/2019 Number of attacks|

 |RANK||POSTCODE AREA||INCREASE ON LAST YEAR||Number of attacks 2018/2019||Number of attacks 2019/2020|

 Even the most lovable dog can be a danger to postal staff.
 Dogs are territorial by nature and if they feel they need to protect their family, they can become unpredictable.

-Here are some ideas to help your postman or woman deliver your post in safety:
+Here are some ideas to help your postman deliver your post in safety:

 - Ensure your dog is out of the way before the postman or woman arrives.
 Place your pet in the back garden or a faraway room.

-- If you have a back garden, please close off the access, in case your dog could get round to the front when the postman or woman calls.
+- If you have a back garden, please close off the access, in case your dog could get around to the front when the postman calls.

 - Dog attacks can happen when you’ve opened the door to sign for an item.
 Please keep your dog in another room before answering the door and make sure children don’t open the door, as dogs can push by them and attack.

-- Wait 10 minutes after your mail has arrived before you let your pet back into your hallway.
+- Wait 10 minutes after your mail has arrived to let your pet back into your hallway.
 Keep everything as calm and low-key as possible.

-- If your dog likes to attack your mail consider installing a wire letter receptacle.
-It will protect your post, and your postman or woman’s fingers.
+- If your dog likes to attack your mail, consider installing a wire letter receptacle.
+It will protect your post, and your postman’s or postwoman’s fingers

-- If it’s not practical for you to keep your dog away from a postman or woman delivering your mail, please consider fitting a secure mailbox on the edge of your property.
+- If it’s not practical for you to keep your dog away from a postman or postwoman delivering your mail, please consider fitting a secure mailbox on the edge of your property.

 - Please ensure your dog is microchipped, wearing a collar and tag, and that your contact details on the tag and microchip are up to date.

 About Royal Mail plc